 Market dynamics have created the right opportunity for Arglass

-Due to market consolidation, there are currently 44 glass manufacturing facilities in the United States, down from over 120 plants in the early 80’s.
+Due to market consolidation, there are currently 41 glass container manufacturing facilities operating in the United States, down from over 120 plants in the early 1980’s.

 FOCUS ON UTILIZATION